-Efficiency and sustainability is integral to our business growth strategy.
+Efficiency and sustainability also inform our business growth strategy.
 We have manufacturing facilities in the same regions as customer operations in order to drastically reduce our reliance on carbon-intensive intercontinental logistics, while simultaneously improving our customer service.

-Our efficiency and sustainability mindsets are complementary, and both are at the heart of what we do at Mincon.
+Our efficiency and sustainability mindsets are complementary, and both are at heart of what we do at Mincon.